Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 In this work, we study the complexity-theoretic implications of the succinct ground state assumption, which is used in the above classical algorithms.
 Recall that the decision version of the ground energy finding problem, often referred to as the local Hamiltonian problem (LHP)~\cite{kempe2006complexity}, is that given an $n$-qubit $k$-local Hamiltonian $H=\sum_{i=1}^m H_i$, two parameters $a,b$ where $b-a\geq 1/poly(n)$, determine whether the ground energy of $H$, denoted as $\lambda(H)$, is less than $a$ or greater than $b$.
-Here we introduce a variant of LHP, denoted as \textit{LHP with succinct ground state}, where when $\lambda(H)\leq a$, we further assume that there exists a normalized ground state $\ket{\psi}$ that is \textit{succinct}, i.e. there exists a poly-size classical circuit $C_{\psi}(\cdot)$ which computes the amplitude of an unnormalized version of $\ket{\psi}$ as $C_\psi(x)= c\cdot\langle x|\psi\rangle$ for some $c$.
+Here we introduce a variant of LHP, denoted as \textit{LHP with succinct ground state}, where when $\lambda(H)\leq a$, we further assume that there exists a normalized ground state $\ket{\psi}$ which is \textit{succinct}, that is, there exists a poly-size classical circuit $C_{\psi}(\cdot)$ which computes the amplitude of an unnormalized version of $\ket{\psi}$ as $C_\psi(x)= c\cdot\langle x|\psi\rangle$ for some $c$.
 It is well-established that the standard LHP is $\QMA$-$\Complete$~\cite{kempe2006complexity}.
-The central question we ask is,
+The central question (denoted as Q1) we ask is, how the assumption of a succinct ground state affects the complexity of LHP, or more precisely, what complexity class LHP with a succinct ground state is.